datumorphism/datumorphism.github.io/_wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md

 We will denote the threshold of the hypothesis testing as $p_t$.
 If the $p < p_t$, then we reject our hypothesis.
 Here $p_t$ is linked to our risk of type I errors.
 The larger the threshold we choose, the higher the risk of making type I errors.

-In hypothesis testing, it is crucial that we place the actual hypothesis we would like to find out under test so that type I error is the type of error we care about.
+In hypothesis testing, it is crucial that we place the actual null hypothesis $H_0$ we would like to test so that type I error is the type of error we care about.

+However, I believe that the theory doesn't prevent us from using a non-null hypothesis if we insist.
+But null hypothesis is the most important one when we are dealing with new findings.
+If you have different opinions, I would appreciate it if you leave a comment.
+{: .notes--warning}